You usually have one month to challenge a housing benefit decision you don't agree with, but later requests can sometimes be accepted.

 The council will only extend the time limit if you:

-- give reasons for the delay and have an arguable case
+- give reasons for the delay and have a case you could win

 - couldn't apply earlier due to special circumstances, for example, a hospital stay

-The longer you leave it, the more compelling the special circumstances must be.
+The longer you leave it, the stronger your reasons for not asking for a review earlier must be.

 The maximum time limit for a late request is 13 months from the date of the original decision.